TheRenegadeCoder/sample-programs-website/docs/languages/c-plus-plus/index.md

 ---

 Welcome to the C++ page!
 Here, you'll find a description of the language as well as a list of sample programs in that language.

+This article was written by:

+- Ron Zuckerman

 ## Description